 Natural Home Remedies for Covid-19

-As of June 2020, there is no antiviral medication or vaccine to treat or guard against this contagious virus although some are being tested and one shows some promise.
-Like the flu, it can be particularly dangerous to those with weak or compromised immune systems.
+As of November 2, 2020, there is one antiviral medication used to treat this contagious virus although others are being tested: Remdesivir.
+Like the flu, Covid-19 can be particularly dangerous to those with weak or compromised immune systems.
 The majority of those who get this virus do recover from it, but it is more contagious and more deadly than the seasonal flu.

 In order to diagnose Covid-19, a doctor would take a sample of mucus or blood for testing.